Making your own wedding album

 It’s probably safe to say that after the wedding you’ll still be reeling from all the fun, and you might also be ready for a good long sigh of relief.
 And that’s okay!
 Go ahead and take time to do that, then get ready to create a dreamy wedding album.

 Paper is the traditional first-year anniversary gift, so why not make it your goal to have your album done no later than your first anniversary.
 You can share the experience of designing your book together as a couple to relive your wedding day.
-Then, your completed album serves as your first-year anniversary gift to each other.
+Then, your completed album serves as your one year anniversary gift to each other.
 Perfect!

 Step 2: Pick Out Your Favorite Photos